Search results for:

-You’re responsible for the management and verification of your backed up data, to ensure that the data stored is accurate and complete.
-If you believe there’s an issue with your backed up data, you may submit a support ticket to request further review of your backup policy.
+You're responsible for managing and verifying your backed-up data to ensure that the data stored is accurate and complete.
+If you believe there's an issue with your backed-up data, you may submit a support ticket to request further review of your backup policy.

-Hostwinds technicians are capable of restoring content in-full.
-This means that if you require Hostwinds support technicians to perform a restore from your backups, the process will overwrite all existing data with the backed up copy.
+Hostwinds technicians are capable of restoring content in full.
+This means that if you require Hostwinds support technicians to restore your backups, the process will overwrite all existing data with the backed-up copy.

-This process involves complete termination of your cPanel account, and then the restoration of your full cPanel backup.
+This process involves the complete termination of your cPanel account and then the restoration of your full cPanel backup.

 You have full access to your backups and are capable of manually restoring files/folders through FTP.
 Your backups are taken daily and are a FULL cPanel backup of your account(s).

-From there, you’ll select the location locally on your PC where your backup will be stored.
-You’ll then want to extract the contents of the backup with a tool such as Zip, WinRar or 7-Zip.
-This process of extraction will likely be required twice, to go from a .tar.gz to a .tar, then finally the folder itself.
+From there, you'll select the location locally on your PC where your backup will be stored.
+You'll then want to extract the backup contents with a tool such as Zip, WinRar, or 7-Zip.
+This extraction process will likely be required twice, to go from a .tar.gz to a .tar, then finally the folder itself.
 Your final folder will appear as follows:

-Your account’s live data is under the folder homedir/public_html.
-Your account’s MySQL databases will be located under the mysql folder.
+Your account's live data is under the folder homedir/public_html.
+Your account's MySQL databases will be located under the MySQL folder.
 From here, you can navigate and select the files you wish to restore.
-Simply log into your cPanel account’s FTP and upload the files/folders to the desired paths.
+Log into your cPanel account's FTP and upload the files/folders to the desired paths.

-To restore MySQL, login to your PHPMyAdmin from your cPanel account.
-This is an icon in cPanel that you can access directly to view and manage your account’s databases.
-Select the database you wish to restore to from the options on the left-navigation panel:
+To restore MySQL, log in to your PHPMyAdmin from your cPanel account.
+This is an icon in cPanel that you can access directly to view and manage your account's databases.
+Select the database you wish to restore from the options on the left navigation panel:

 You'll be taken to a confirmation page.
 Press yes.
 Next, select the Import tab: